 Having been a mom for almost 9 years, I know the pressure I put on myself is heavy.
 Sure, there are other moms who spend half as much time with their kids and they have more time to themselves.
 There are moms who don’t work and still send their kids to daycare; there are moms who have live-in nannies, and moms who leave their children for vacations often — and I don’t blame them; I totally get it.
 Being a mom is a 24/7 job and it’s tiring and difficult.

-But I’ve come to realize this is my service.
+But I’ve come to realize that for now, this is my service.
 It’s not the ultimate sacrifice.

 It’s the ultimate service.